Burcu Özsoy: Early life and education

-Özsoy is a native of Turkey and graduated from Yıldız Technical University with degrees of Bachelor and Master in Geodesy-Photogrammetry Engineering.
-In 2001 she started serving as Research Assistant (RA) in Istanbul Technical University.
-In 2003 she joined the Remote Sensing and Geoinformatics Lab, Department of Geological Sciences at University of Texas at San Antonio (UTSA). Özsoy always had an interest in statistical mathematics and geo-physical sciences and combined both fields by becoming a remote sensing expert.
-In 2005, she worked on her PhD at the UTSA.
-During her work there, she met key U.S. and other international scientists and institutions, including those who worked at the NASA Goddard Space Flight Center.
+Özsoy is a native of Turkey and graduated from Yıldız Technical University with bachelor's and master's degrees in Geodesy-Photogrammetry Engineering.
+In 2001 she started serving as a research assistant in Istanbul Technical University.
+In 2003 she joined the Remote Sensing and Geoinformatics Lab, Department of Geological Sciences at the University of Texas at San Antonio (UTSA). Özsoy always had an interest in statistical mathematics and geophysical sciences and combined both fields by becoming a remote sensing expert.
+In 2005, she worked on her PhD at UTSA.
+During her work there, she met key U.S. and international scientists and institutions, including those who worked at the NASA Goddard Space Flight Center.
 She was interested in Antarctic remote sensing and looked forward to the chance to hop onto an icebreaker to cruise to Antarctica and see, feel, smell, hear, and taste Antarctic sea ice and landscape for the first time.
 She traveled to Antarctica in 2006.
 Inspired by this experience she doubled her forces and filled an important knowledge gap in remote sensing of Antarctic sea ice with her Ph.D. thesis.
-In 2007, she established American Society of Photogrammetry and Remote Sensing (ASPRS) chapter in UTSA.
-In 2010 Özsoy earned her P.h.D. from UTSA.
+In 2007, she established the American Society of Photogrammetry and Remote Sensing (ASPRS) chapter at UTSA.
+In 2010 Özsoy earned her Ph.D. from UTSA.